 Health care is the great equalizer.
 We’re all patients.
 We all face emotions when it comes to care.
 These feelings can be stressful enough, which is why we believe that the last thing anyone should have to worry about is the safety and security of their personal medical data.

 With Moxe, you won’t have to.

 We treat all patient data the way we treat our own, using best practices to keep all data secure.
-We’re HIPAA and SOC2 Type 2 compliant, as well as HITRUST certified and always evolving to adhere to the latest security practices.
+We’re HIPAA and SOC2 Type 2 compliant and always evolving to adhere to the latest security practices.